Using DataPrime to enrich and reshape data

 .

-Extract structured data from a string (extract
+Extract structured data from strings (extract

 + regexp